letsencrypt/website/docs/integration-guide.md

 However, for most larger hosting providers we recommend using a single account and guarding the corresponding account key well.
 This makes it easier to identify certificates belonging to the same entity, easier to keep contact information up-to-date, and easier to provide rate limits adjustments if needed.
 We will be unable to effectively adjust rate limits if many different accounts are used.

+# Few Names Per Certificate or Many?

+Our [rate limits](/docs/rate-limits/) allow for up to 100 names per certificate.
+How to distribute names across certificates is largely a question of individual needs.

+Favouring many certificates with few names on each means less moving parts are required to logically add and remove domains as they are provisioned and retired.
+Less names per certificate also means a smaller overall certificate size.

+Putting many names on one certificate has the advantage of requiring management and distribution of fewer certificates overall.
+For providers expecting to handle clients that do not support TLS Server Name Indication ([SNI](https://en.wikipedia.org/wiki/Server_Name_Indication)) putting more names on each certificate can reduce the overhead costs associated with dedicated IP addresses for each certificate.

+For most deployments both choices offer the same security.
+Typically it will be the same hardware and software that will be accessing private key material and terminating the TLS connection whether the certificates are small or large.

 # Storing and Reusing Certificates and Keys

 A big part of Let's Encrypt's value is that it enables automatic issuance as part of provisioning a new website.
 However, if you have infrastructure that may repeatedly create new frontends for the same website, those frontends should first try to use a certificate and private key from durable storage, and only issue a new one if no certificate is available, or all existing certificates are expired.